raccog/asOS/readme.md

 asOS is going to be split into a kernel and a bootloader.
 Each supported architecture will have its own custom bootloader that will pass information about the system to the kernel.

-In the far future, there will be a GUI/window manager, but for now the goal for user interface is just a terminal.
+In the far future, there may be a GUI/window manager, but for now the goal for user interface is just a terminal.

 ## Current Major Goal